avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ### Visual Studio Project Folders

-This one allows you sort your projects using folders inside visual studio.
+This one allows you to sort your projects using folders inside the visual studio.

 <small>
   <code>